Trouble in Waterlily

 Locations

-The Thirsty Root.
 A two-story tavern and inn run by Finn & Bree Reed.
-Looks like a good place to have a meal, enjoy a drink, and take a rest.

 NPCs